elixir-lang/elixir-lang.github.com/getting-started/meta/domain-specific-languages.markdown

 The second approach uses function calls which better suits more complex APIs (for example, if you need to pass many options) and reads nicely in Elixir thanks to the pipe operator.

-The third approach, uses macros, and is by far the most complex.
+The third approach uses macros, and is by far the most complex.
 It will take more lines of code to implement, it is hard and expensive to test (compared to testing simple functions), and it limits how the user may use the library since all validations need to be defined inside a module.

 To drive the point home, imagine you want to validate a certain attribute only if a given condition is met.
 We could easily achieve it with the first solution, by manipulating the data structure accordingly, or with the second solution by using conditionals (if/else) before invoking the function.
-However it is impossible to do so with the macros approach unless its DSL is augmented.
+However, it is impossible to do so with the macros approach unless its DSL is augmented.

 In other words: